 Supporting our students

-Sheridan administered over $6 million in awards, bursaries and scholarships from September 2020 – March 2021.
-This encompassed bursaries granted based on financial need as well as awards and scholarships based on academic merit.
-Funding sources for these awards include Sheridan’s endowment, and gifts from donors.
+This encompassed bursaries granted on financial need as well as awards and scholarships based on academic merit.
+Funding sources for these awards include Sheridan’s endowment and gifts from donors.

-We launched the new Sheridan Black North Initiative Bursary to help Black students studying full-time offset the costs of their Sheridan education.
-During Fall 2020, approximately $366,000 was distributed to 513 Black students as part of this new bursary.
-During Winter 2021, approximately $293,100 was distributed to 247 Black students as part of this bursary.
+Sheridan’s Black North Initiative Bursary was launched in 2020 to help Black students studying full-time offset the costs of their Sheridan education.
+In Fall 2021, approximately $140,000 was distributed to 566 Black students and in Winter 2022, approximately $52,000 was distributed to 206 Black students.

 Indigenous Student Bursaries

-A total of $116,124 in support was provided to Indigenous students through Indigenous funding opportunities during the Fall 2020 semester.
-An additional $16,500 was provided to students during the Winter 2021 semester.
+Approximately $120,000 in support was provided to Indigenous students through Indigenous funding opportunities during the Fall 2021 and Winter 2022 semesters.